jw2249a/2017-bayes-audit/2017-code/README.md

 use a file naming scheme that doesn't overwrite older data.

-We support the principles of "**transparency**" and "**repoducibility**": the information relied upon by the audit, and the information produced by the audit, should be identifiable, readable by the public, and usable to confirm the audit computations.
+We support the principles of "**transparency**" and "**reproducibility**": the information relied upon by the audit, and the information produced by the audit, should be identifiable, readable by the public, and usable to confirm the audit computations.
 To support this principle, information is never changed in-place;